New Limits for Existence of Transverse Zero Sound in Fermi Liquid 3He

-While it cannot be concluded that transverse sound does not propagate in the FL state, it can be said that the actual attenuation must be significantly higher than theoretically predicted within the relaxation time-approximation.
-At 2 mK, we conclude that the attenuation of sound is probably greater than 2000 cm$^{-1}$ and likely to be the case at other pressures and frequencies.
-This is a marked extension of what has been reported in past studies \cite{roa.76, flo.76, mil.81} where the imaginary part of the acoustic impedance, $Z''$, was found to be higher than predicted.
+While it cannot be concluded that transverse sound does not propagate in the FL state, if it does exist the actual attenuation must be significantly higher than theoretically predicted within the relaxation time-approximation.
+At 2 mK, we conclude that the attenuation of sound is significantly greater than 2000 cm$^{-1}$ and likely to be the case at other pressures and frequencies.
+This is a marked extension of what has been estimated previously. \cite{roa.76, flo.76, mil.81}.